Ferdinando Apap

-Ferdinando Apap (born 29 July 1992) is a Maltese international footballer who plays for Hibernians as a defender.
+Ferdinando Apap (born 29 July 1992) is a Maltese footballer who plays for Victoria Hotspurs as a defender.

-Career
+Club career

 Apap has played club football for Għajnsielem, Sheffield, Mosta, Xewkija Tigers and Victoria Hotspurs.

+He was the Gozo Football Association Player of the Year for the 2013–14 and 2018–19 seasons.

-On 1 June 2019, he officially joined Hibernians on a three-year deal.
+On 1 June 2019, he joined Hibernians on a three-year deal.
+He returned to Victoria Hotspurs in June 2024.

+International career

 He made his international debut for Malta in August 2018.
+He retired from the national team in June 2024 following his decision to rejoin Victoria Hotspurs.

+He has also played unofficial matches for the Gozo representative team, making his debut in 2010.